danibritods/demanda_academica/readme.md

 # demanda_academica
-Automatically assess and agregate the demand for each subject in UENF's Computer Science course curriculum.
+Pipeline to automatically extract students data and demand for disciplines from their transcripts.

 # Use
 1. Put all the students extracts in the folder "Extratos_Academicos".
 (We provide mine and João's as example)